North Wilts Canal Junction

 Your browser does not support the audio element.

-Railway bridge, also known as Sheppards Street underpass was built of stone between 1840-41 by the Great Western Railway, to carry the main line between Bristol and Paddington.
+Railway bridge or Sheppards street underpass was built of stone between 1840-41 by the Great Western Railway to carry the main line between Bristol and Paddington.

 Today the canal line is a footpath and cycle track.